kwazunine/kwazunine/README.md

 <h1>Greetings!
-I'm an <a href="https://www.linkedin.com/in/kwazunine/">IT Professional</a> specializing in network and systems support, with a strong enthusiasm for cybersecurity.</h1>
+I'm an <a href="https://www.linkedin.com/in/kwazunine/">IT Professional</a> specializing in IT infrastructure support, with an interest in securing and protecting information systems.</h1>

 <h2>💻 Cybersecurity | Networking | System Administration Projects 💻</h2>